-For speedy relief of dry skin, bathe your pup in All Natural Itchy Dog Shampoo & Conditioner.
-Its vegetable glycerine hydrates flaky skin and brittle fur.
+For speedy relief of dry skin, bathe your pup in dog shampoo for itchy skin; Its vegetable glycerine hydrates flaky skin and brittle fur.
 Quassia extract quells the nagging itch.
 Patchouli calms inflammation, encouraging skin cell renewal.

-Between baths, use All Natural Itchy Skin & Minor Wound Care.
+Between baths, use anti itch spray for dogs.
 Spray your pup’s skin twice a day until dryness and flakes are history.

-For targeted care of dry feet, apply a healing salve, such as All Natural Paw, Nose & Skin Balm.
+For targeted care of dry feet, apply a healing salve, such as paw balm.
 Your pup’s ski will relish the nourishing Vitamin E, vegetable oils, and shea butter.
 The natural waxes shield your dog’s pads from irritating surfaces.

 Dry Skin Prevention